LIFETIME PENSIONS FOR SERIOUS INJURIES

 Can my spouse or child receive my pension after I die?

-If you are already married on the date when a pension is approved, you will have the option to pass it on to that same spouse after your death.
+If you are already married on the date when an l&i pension is approved, you will have the option to pass it on to that same spouse after your death.
 Spouses have more than one pension option, all of which are set at reduced rates.
 These payments will continue until both partners in the marriage are deceased.

 A single person who has children on the date a pension is awarded has the option to pass pension payments on to them.
 In most cases, children only receive the parent’s pension until the age of 18 (or 23 if they are fulltime students).